-But the organization was limited in what it could do and eventually, two of Turkey-based Uyghur leaders Muhammad Emin Bugra and Isa Yusuf Alptekin convinced the Uyghurs in Afghanistan that they would be better off resettling in Turkey because of language and cultural similarities, as well as strong political support from the Turkish government.Uyghur and Kazakh refugees in Turkey organized a demonstration under the leader of Isa Yusuf Alptekin (second person from right), and protested against to the oppression of China’s Communist regime at their homeland (mid 1960s, Istanbul)
+But the organization was limited in what it could do and eventually, two of Turkey-based Uyghur leaders Muhammad Emin Bugra and Isa Yusuf Alptekin convinced the Uyghurs in Afghanistan that they would be better off resettling in Turkey because of language and cultural similarities, as well as strong political support from the Turkish government.Uyghur and Kazakh refugees in Turkey organized a demonstration under the leader of Isa Yusuf Alptekin (second person from left), and protested against to the oppression of China’s Communist regime at their homeland (mid 1960s, Istanbul)

 After successfully requesting that the Turkish government take them in as refugees, in 1965, only a few years after moving to Afghanistan, the first wave of Uyghurs decided to push on to a new country after they found the cultural divide too great and the Afghan government too restrictive of their bid to promote autonomy and the human rights of their fellow Uyghurs back home.